-head-holding device self portrait 2025
+head-holding device, 2025, self portrait

 When I was sixteen we lived in a tall thin house.
 We got a new rope fire escape and had to practise using it.
-I put the rope like a noose round my torso and climbed out of the window.
+I put the rope like a noose round my torso and climbed out of the top storey window.
 One of my brothers was in the room egging me on.
 My stepmother was there too, killing herself laughing and my other brother was outside trying to look up my skirt.
 I could see that the rope was loose and I was going to drop several feet before the slack was taken up.
 I couldn’t get any words out.
 In the end I had to let go.

 born Toronto, Canada 1966